tablecheck/dartsass-sprockets/README.md

 This gem is a drop-in replacement to [sass-rails](https://github.com/rails/sass-rails).
 Note the following differences:

+* This library does not apply SASS processing to `.css` files.
+Please make sure all your SASS files have file extension `.scss`.
 * `config.sass.style` values `:nested` and `:compact` will behave as `:expanded`.
 Use `:compressed` for minification.
 * `config.sass.line_comments` option is ignored and will always be disabled.